 In the summer the fun doesn’t end.
 You should still visit one of the mountains.
-In the summer these ski mountains turn into an awesome place for hiking or even mountain biking!
+In the summer these ski mountains turn into awesome places for hiking or even mountain biking!

 I personally really enjoyed walking the trails from the top of Mt Seymour.
 You can drive all the way to the top parking lot and then choose from a variety of different hiking trails from there.
 Mystery Lake is a great short hike that can be done in an hour or so!

 Vancouver is one of the most popular cities in Canada.
-The fact is in the summer and winter the city books up in advance very fast!
-Booking well in advance is the only way to secure the best place to stay for you!
+The fact is that in the summer and winter the city books up in advance very fast!
+Booking your hotel or hostel well in advance is the only way to secure the best place to stay for you!

-Things to do this summer in Whistler – Whistler is a paradise home to many stunning hikes and beautiful places to explore. here’s our list of the best things to do while your there this summer!
+33 Amazing things to do in Banff Canada – Banff is a paradise home to many stunning hikes and beautiful places to explore.
+Here’s our list of the best things to do while you’re there!

 Things to do in Kelowna BC – Kelowna is in the heart of the Okanagan Valley and a must-visit city in Canada!
 This is our list of the best things the city has to offer!